alemermartinez/JOSS/paper.md

 \end{figure}
 -->

-To verify that the main differences between the robust and non-robust backfitting estimators are due to the possible outliers, we repeated the classical analysis without them.
+To investigate whether the differences between the robust and non-robust estimators are due to the outliers, we repeated the classical analysis after removing them.
-Figure \autoref{fig:ozoneout} shows the estimated curves obtained with the classical estimator using the \lq\lq clean\rq\rq\, data together with the robust ones computed on the original data set and the partial residuals of the potential outliers highlighted in red.
+Figure \autoref{fig:ozoneout} shows the estimated curves obtained with the classical estimator using the \lq\lq clean\rq\rq\ data together with the robust ones (computed on the whole data set).
+Outliers are highlighted in red.
 Note that both fits are now very close.
-An intuitive interpretation is that the robust fit automatically down-weighted potential outliers and produced estimates very similar to those obtained with the classical backfitting algorithm applied on the rest of the data.
+An intuitive interpretation is that the robust fit has automatically down-weighted potential outliers and produced estimates very similar to the classical ones applied to the ``clean'' observations.

 ![Plots of estimated curves and partial residuals with the robust backfitting fit.
 In magenta, the estimated curves with the classical backfitting procedure without potential outliers, and in blue the estimated curves with the robust approach.
 Red points correspond to the potential outliers. \label{fig:ozoneout}](Figure-ozone-out-cla-rob.png)